 This is only the tip of the iceberg of self assessment.
 Learn about what company culture feels best for you, what type of leadership you like…the list goes on and on.
 If you haven’t yet sat down with a copy of “What Color Is Your Parachute” you may want to.
 There are tons of exercises to get you to the point of clarity or closer to it.

 Now begin to research occupations that use those skills and abilities you most enjoyed using.
-If that doesn't work, then try searching for companies that would be a fit with what you are looking for culturally.
-You could also research the top 100 companies and the top 100 in your city/area.
+If that doesn’t work, then try searching for companies that would be a fit with what you are looking for culturally.
+You could also research Vault to find top 100 companies and the top 100 in your city/area.

 You can even use LinkedIn to do research!